eunrcn/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddSequenceDiagram.puml" />

 ### Filter Command

 #### Implementation
 The Filter Command allows users to filter the current list of applications by a specified tag, such that only applications with said tag will be displayed in the applications list.

-The following steps outline how the Filter Command feature operates:

-1. Command Parsing
-    - When a user inputs the `filter` command followed by a `tag`, the `FilterCommandParser` is invoked to parse this input
-    - The tag provided is extracted from the input string
-2. List filtering
-    - Upon parsing, a `MatchingTagPredicate` is instantiated with the parsed tag String
-    - The `FilteredPersonList` representing the list of applications is then updated with the new `MatchingTagPredicate` which checks if the `tag` field of each list entry matches the specified `tag`
-3. Execute
-    - A `FilterCommand` is instantiated with the number of entries in the updated `FilteredPersonList`.
-    - The `FilterCommand#execute(Model model)` is then called, passing the current application model
-4. Command Result
-    - The `FilterCommand` constructs a new `CommandResult` with the following params :
-        - **feedbackToUser** : `[size of filtered list] persons listed~`

-### Reminder Command

-#### Implementation
-The Filter Command allows users to filter the current list of applications by a specified tag, such that only applications with said tag will be displayed in the applications list.